pranaymistry7/Food-Delivery-Website/README.md

 # Food-Delivery-Website
 Food Delivery Website with simple HTML and CSS

-# This Webiste is also responsive
+# This Webiste is also responsive and it is clonned on Source Tree
 You can function this in mobile too.